 Question: "What does the Bible say about tough love?"

-Answer: “Tough love” is an expression that is generally thought of as a disciplinary measure where someone is treated rather sternly with the intention of helping them in the long run.
-For example, tough love may be the refusal to give assistance to a friend asking for help when to do so would simply allow him to continue along a dangerous path.
+Answer: “Tough love” is an expression that is generally thought of as a disciplinary measure where someone is treated rather sternly with the intention of helping him or her in the long run.
+Tough love may be the refusal to give assistance to a friend asking for help when to do so would simply allow him to continue along a dangerous path.
 However, with tough love in a biblical sense, the chastening hand is always controlled by a loving heart.
-As the wise King Solomon said: “He who spares the rod hates his son, but he who loves him is careful to discipline him” (Proverbs 13:24).
+As the wise King Solomon said, “He who spares the rod hates his son, but he who loves him is careful to discipline him” (Proverbs 13:24).
 The Bible has much to say about tough love, particularly in Proverbs and Hebrews.

 To fully understand the importance of why tough love is sometimes necessary, we first need to understand the magnitude of the spiritual fight that is a significant part of the Christian life.
 Satan and his host of demons will make every attempt to knock us off the path of our spiritual journey, continually tempting Christians to give in to their sinful nature (1 Peter 5:8).
-As Christ told us, “broad is the road that leads to destruction” and many will be on it (Matthew 7:13).
-A strong dose of tough love may be the most appropriate recourse to help one get off the road of destruction they are on, especially if they’ve been on it for a while.
+As Christ told us, “Broad is the road that leads to destruction” and many will be on it (Matthew 7:13).
+A strong dose of tough love may be the most appropriate recourse to help one get off the road of destruction, especially if he’s been on it for a while.

-In Hebrews we see who God punishes: “My son, do not make light of the Lord’s discipline, and do not lose heart when He rebukes you, because the Lord disciplines those He loves, and He punishes everyone He accepts as a son” (Hebrews 12:5–6 emphasis added).
-We are to endure hardship as discipline, for God is treating us as sons (v.7).
-If we are not disciplined, then we are not His “true sons” (v.
-8).
+In Hebrews we see whom God punishes: “My son, do not make light of the Lord’s discipline, and do not lose heart when He rebukes you, because the Lord disciplines those He loves, and He punishes everyone He accepts as a son” (Hebrews 12:5–6 emphasis added).
+We are to endure hardship as discipline, for God is treating us as sons (verse 7).
+If we are not disciplined, then we are not His “true sons” (verse 8).
 Additionally, the one receiving the discipline needs to see the sin that caused the correction the way God sees the sin.
 Our holy God is offended by sin and cannot tolerate it (Habakkuk 1:13).